larson-group/clubb_release/Readme.txt

 It is important to note that all these compilers use *incompatible* module formats for the .mod files!
-If you want to use different compilers on the same system, you will need to build a different set of mod files for each compiler and use -M or -I to specify their location.
+If you want to use different compilers on the same system, you will need to build a different set of netCDF mod files for each compiler and use -M or -I to specify their location.

 In order to get similar results on differing architectures, platforms, and compilers, initially try a conservative optimization and enable